authelia/doks/content/en/integration/proxies/nginx-proxy-manager.md

 [NGINX Proxy Manager] supports the required [NGINX](nginx.md#requirements) requirements for **Authelia** out-of-the-box.

-## Forwarded Header Trust
+## Trusted Proxies

-It's important to read the [Forwarded Headers] section as part of any proxy configuration.
+_**Important:** You should read the [Forwarded Headers] section and this section as part of any proxy configuration.
+Especially if you have never read it before._

 To configure trusted proxies for [NGINX Proxy Manager] see the [NGINX] section on [Forwarded Header Trust](nginx.md#forwarded-header-trust).
 Adapting this to [NGINX Proxy Manager] is beyond the scope of